picotrading/ansible-graphite_api_influxdb/README.md

 Role which installs Graphite API with InfluxDB storage backend from RPM packages.
 You must build the RPM packages and place them into a YUM repo (see [`yumrepo`](https://github.com/picotrading/ansible-yumrepo) role).
-This role is actually just a wrapper arount the [`graphite_api`](https://github.com/picotrading/ansible-graphite_api) role.
+This role is actually just a wrapper around the [`graphite_api`](https://github.com/picotrading/ansible-graphite_api) role.